dgard8/Project_1/Writeup_Report.md

 ### Higher Degree Polynomials

 Our solution always looked for straight lines.
-But lanes can turn, as it did in the challange video.
+But lanes can turn, as it did in the challenge video.
 We could get a better solution by looking for solutions that aren't just straight lines, but higher degree polynomials instead.

 ### Remember Previous State